dewi-alliance/hotspot-manufacturers/Aaionet AA1 Light Hotspot.md

 ## Manufacturing Information (required)

-AAINONET Connectivity GmbH is a startup thats new to the market of radio hardware devices.
+AAIONET Connectivity GmbH is a startup thats new to the market of radio hardware devices.
 We’re currently partnering with IOX GmbH (www.ioxlab.de).

 Our Partner IOX has been successfully developing and building devices in the field of IoT for 7 years now